musesum/DeepMenu/README.md

   - when refactoring, may need manual fixup
   - will not pass standard SwiftLint
   - requires a manually enforced coding policy
   - cannot build documentation with right column /// comments
+  - maybe discarded in favor of dev team consensus

 ##### Exceptions to columnwise alignment